slgabbar/ttfd/README.md

-# Take That For Data
+# Take That For Data!
 Take That For Data is a web application built using the Django web framework, that allows users to scout basketball games in real time, and record advanced statistics.

+## High Level Goals
+- Coaches will have ability to create accounts through TTFD, where they will be able to upload team and player information.
+- Coaches will be able to scout games in real-time using our interactive shot chart and simple UI.
+- Coaches will be able to view advanced team and player statistics on their dashboard.
+- Coaches will be able to view advanced data visualizations of their teams shot trends, through the use of our shot chart.
+- Coaches will have the ability to print detailed game and player reports

-### Setup Instructions:
+#### Setup Instructions:

-- This project currently requires postgresql to be installed on your local machine.After installing postgresql navigate to the  postgres shell and run:
+- This project currently requires postgresql to be installed on your local machine.
+After installing postgresql navigate to the  postgres shell and run:

   CREATE USER myuser WITH PASSWORD 'mypass';\
   CREATE DATABASE ttfd_db;\